-As described in Section 1, Meehl et al. [2013] identified an ENSO-like response in model simulations of a persistent solar minimum, with relatively warm east Pacific SSTs during the first decade after a reduction in TSI was imposed, followed by colder SSTs in the second decade.
-However, the inter-decadal changes were not found to be highly statistically significant.
+As described in section 1, Meehl et al. [2013] identified an ENSO-like response in model simulations of a persistent solar minimum, with relatively warm East Pacific SSTs during the first decade after a reduction in TSI was imposed, followed by colder SSTs in the second decade.
+However, the interdecadal changes were not found to be highly statistically significant.
 Figure 12 shows the differences in DJF sea surface temperatures between the RCP8.5_solmin and RCP8.5_ref experiments.
-There is weak cooling (~0.1 K) across much of the tropical Pacific; the change in area averaged (15 °N-15 °S, 150 °E-90 °W) temperature is -0.075 K. However, there is no indication of a local amplification in the ENSO region.
+There is weak cooling (~0.1 K) across much of the tropical Pacific; the change in area-averaged $(15^{\circ}N-15^{\circ}S, 150^{\circ}E-90^{\circ}W)$ temperature is -0.075 K. However, there is no indication of a local amplification in the ENSO region.
 Our simulations therefore do not lend support to the existence of a solar-ENSO connection.
-This is in contrast to the results of Meehl et al. [2013], although their simulated ENSO-like response to a persistent solar minimum was weaker than that found for 11-year cycle variations [Meehl et al., 2009].
-However, the experiments do show enhanced cooling over the north Pacific, which is consistent with the deepened Aleutian low (e.g. Schneider and Cornuelle [2005]).
-There is also a band of stronger cooling across the SH midlatitudes, which may be partly related to changes in the midlatitude jet (see Section 3.3.2).
+This is in contrast to the results of Meehl et al. [2013], although their simulated ENSO-like response to a persistent solar minimum was weaker than that found for 11 year cycle variations [Meehl et al., 2009].
+However, the experiments do show enhanced cooling over the North Pacific, which is consistent with the deepened Aleutian Low [e.g., Schneider and Cornuelle, 2005].
+There is also a band of stronger cooling across the SH midlatitudes, which may be partly related to changes in the midlatitude jet (see section 3.3.2).

-4. Sensitivity to UV forcing
+4. Sensitivity to UV Forcing

-The RCP8.5_solmin experiment shows enhanced regional surface responses to a decline in solar activity, particularly in the mid and high latitudes.
-As described in Section 1, one proposed mechanism for such localised effects involves the impact of changes in shortwave heating rates on the stratospheric circulation and subsequent surface impacts via stratosphere-troposphere coupling.
-The potential for this mechanism to contribute to the response to solar forcing in the Northern hemisphere was demonstrated by Ineson et al. [2011].
-They imposed a perturbation in 200-320 nm radiation (i.e. in UV radiation alone) in a model and found a more negative NAO index under solar minimum conditions.
-To identify whether a similar mechanism may also be operating here, we conduct a further experiment (RCP8.5_uvmin) in which the 200-320 nm irradiance is reduced by ©2015 American Geophysical Union.
-All Rights Reserved.
+The RCP8.5_solmin experiment shows enhanced regional surface responses to a decline in solar activity, particularly in the middle and high latitudes.
+As described in section 1, one proposed mechanism for such localized effects involves the impact of changes in shortwave heating rates on the stratospheric circulation and subsequent surface impacts via stratosphere-troposphere coupling.
+The potential for this mechanism to contribute to the response to solar forcing in the Northern Hemisphere was demonstrated by lneson et al. [2011].
+They imposed a perturbation in 200-320 nm radiation (i.e., in UV radiation alone) in a model and found a more negative NAO index under solar minimum conditions.

-6.4% in isolation of any other changes (e.g. ozone, visible radiation); this enables a separation of a pure 'top-down' influence from a decline in solar activity.
-This is a highly idealised experiment, in which the imposed UV perturbation is considerably larger than in RCP8.5_solmin, and other effects, such as the solar-ozone response, are neglected.
+To identify whether a similar mechanism may also be operating here, we conduct a further experiment (RCP8.5_uvmin) in which the 200-320 nm irradiance is reduced by 6.4% in isolation of any other changes (e.g., ozone and visible radiation); this enables a separation of a pure top-down influence from a decline in solar activity.
+This is a highly idealized experiment, in which the imposed UV perturbation is considerably larger than in RCP8.5_solmin, and other effects, such as the solar ozone response, are neglected.
 Nevertheless, it allows us to make an assessment of at least one pathway that may be contributing to the RCP8.5_solmin results discussed in the previous sections and to elucidate more generally the role of the top-down pathway for solar-climate coupling.
-The same experimental protocol as described in Section 2 is carried out, with a reduction in 200-320 nm radiation (and by definition in TSI) of 1.75 W m-2 over the 2050-99 period.
+The same experimental protocol as described in section 2 is carried out, with a reduction in 200-320 nm radiation (and by definition in TSI) of 1.75 W m-2 over the 2050-2099 period.

-Figure 13(a) shows the December-February mean difference in \bar{u} between the RCP8.5_uvmin and the RCP8.5_ref experiments over 2050-99.
-There is a weakening of the stratospheric jet by up to $3 \,\mathrm{m\,s^{-1}}$ and poleward shift in the tropospheric jet.
+Figure 13a shows the December-February mean difference in \bar{u} between the RCP8.5_uvmin and the RCP8.5_ref experiments over 2050-2099.
+There is a weakening of the stratospheric jet by up to 3 m s-1 and poleward shift in the tropospheric jet.
 This is qualitatively similar to the response in the RCP8.5_solmin experiment (Figures 5 and 8), but about 20-30% larger, and is consistent with a top-down pathway which contributes to the amplified regional climate responses.